untoxa/rhythm/readme.md

-# Simple (not simple to play) rythm game for Nintendo Game Boy
+# Simple (not simple to play) rhythm game for Nintendo Game Boy

 This game is actually a hUGEDriver demo